 The likelihood of the logs catching fire without assistance is viewed as unlikely.
 The likelihood of a cooker fire depends upon the care exercised by the guests.
 Fire blankets and extinguishers are provided.
 The fire extinguishers are inspected and certificated annually.
 The biomass boiler room and wood store is a good distance from all the other buildings and the reserve oil is stored in a bunded tank.
 The Gas bottles are changed regularly and are checked and certificated annually to ensure no leaks.
 The gas cookers are certificated annually.
 The Chimneys are swept annually.
 The highest risk probably comes from embers falling from the wood burners.
 We have four wood burners, which have been fitted by qualified fitters.
 None of them have carpets in front of them and therefore the risk of embers spreading fire is very remote.
 We provide fireguards for all guests should they choose to use them.

 - Evaluate the risk to people from a fire:

 The barns have been designed to have as many exits as possible within planning constraints.
-The Flint Barn has three exits, plus two ground level windows.
-The Old Winery has three exits on the lower ground floor, three exits on the ground floor and exits are at the bottom of the stairs from the first floor.
+Flint has three exits, plus two ground level windows.
+The Winery has three exits on the lower ground floor, two exits on the ground floor and exits are at the bottom of the stairs from the first floor.
 In addition there are windows that can be exited from in many locations.
-The Thatched Barn has four exits and two windows that can be exited from.
+Thatched has four exits.
 Each of these layouts gives guests a variety of options to leave the building safely.
-Guests are advised on arrival that they must account for all their party in the event of a fire and to call 999 and explain that they are at Higher Wiscombe, not for example The Thatched Barn.
+Guests are advised on arrival that they must account for all their party in the event of a fire and to call 999 and explain that they are at Higher Wiscombe, not for example Thatched.
 All exits in all the holiday cottages have been fitted with thumb latch locks so that it is possible to open any of the external doors from the inside without a key.